lab11/signpost/software/kernel/boards/debug_radio_module/README.md

 Debug Radio Module
 ==================

-This kernel runs on the development "fake radio" module on the Debug Backplane.
+Kernel for the development "fake radio" module on the Debug Backplane.

+On the Debug Backplane, it is marked as `RADIO`.